Jelle's Marble Runs: Marble League

 The Marble League (known as the MarbleLympics before 2020) is an annual series featuring 16 teams of five (formerly four) marbles competing in multiple Olympics-inspired disciplines, including events of speed, strength, accuracy, endurance, etc., over 16 total events.
 Points are awarded based on final event placement, and the top three event finishers are awarded medals.
 The champions of the Marble League are crowned based on the total cumulative points from all events in a single edition.

-Top-ranked teams, usually the overall podium finishers, automatically qualify for the next Marble League championship and, starting in 2019, a team is chosen as a host, also granting them an automatic qualification.
+Top-ranked teams, usually the overall podium finishers, automatically qualify for the next Marble League championship and, starting in 2018, a team is chosen as a host, also granting them an automatic qualification.
 A pre-tournament qualifying event determines which of the remaining teams are allowed to compete in the championship each year.
 The teams that fail to qualify participate in the Marble League Showdown, a shorter tournament consisting of about 4-8 events.
 The bottom four teams from the Showdown are auto-relegated for the next Marble League cycle, which means that they cannot compete in the qualifiers and remain in the Showdown instead.
-However, this auto-relegation hasn't happened consistently, with the 2021, 2023, and 2024 Marble League Showdowns cancelling relegation.
+However, this rule has not been upheld consistently, with relegation called off in the 2021, 2023, and 2024 Marble League Showdowns.

-The 2020 Marble League faced cancellation due to a lack of funding, but a fully paid sponsorship from Last Week Tonight with John Oliver was announced on 17 May 2020 for all 16 events, with 5,000 USD going to food bank charities in the event winners' name, and US$20,000 going to the International Rescue Committee in the overall winners' name, allowing for the 2020 edition to commence as planned.
+Marble League 2020 faced cancellation due to a lack of funding, but a fully paid sponsorship from Last Week Tonight with John Oliver was announced on 17 May 2020 for all 16 events, with 5,000 USD going to food bank charities in the event winners' name, and US$20,000 going to the International Rescue Committee in the overall winners' name, allowing for the 2020 edition to commence as planned.

-The 2024 Marble League also featured a sponsorship from Mint Mobile, which carried over to the Marble League All-Stars tournament held after the Marble League, and the Marble League Showdown held for non-qualified teams of the Marble League.
+Marble League 2024 also featured a sponsorship from Mint Mobile, which carried over to the Marble League All-Stars tournament held after the Marble League, and the Marble League Showdown held for non-qualified teams of the Marble League.
 As a result, despite not qualifying for the 2024 season, the mint-based team Minty Maniacs effectively co-hosted the league, providing demonstration runs, sometimes joined alongside new team Santa's Squad.

-As of the 2025 Marble League, the Savage Speeders have won the most titles with 2 (2016 and 2020).
-The O'rangers, Midnight Wisps, Raspberry Racers, Mellow Yellow, Pinkies, Crazy Cat's Eyes, Team Momo, and the Kobalts, the current champions have won one each.
+As of 2025, the Savage Speeders and Pinkies, the most recent champions, are the most successful teams in the Marble League, with two titles each (Savage Speeders in 2016 and 2020, and Pinkies in 2022 and 2026).
+The O'rangers, Midnight Wisps, Raspberry Racers, Mellow Yellow, Crazy Cat's Eyes, Team Momo, and the Kobalts have won one each.
+Currently, 32 teams participate in the Marble League & Showdown.
+Following poor results, some teams have folded from the Marble League, like the Quicksilvers, the Golden Orbs and the Hornets.
+Previously retired team the Jawbreakers returned for the Marble League 2026 cycle, replacing the retiring Purple Rockets.
+In 2022, the Bumblebees recruited two athletes from the Hornets after the latter disbanded following a series of failures for the team, led by a last place finish in Marble League 2020.